Class 9 Exam > Class 9 Notes > English Class 9 > NCERT Textbook - The Brook

 The Lady of Shallot, The Princess, Ulysses, The Palace of Art etc. His fame

-of pictorial and musical.
+union of visual and musical.

-4. After reading the poem answer the following questions.
+4. After reading the poem, answer the following questions.

 The poet has used a number of words which indicate ‘movement’ and ‘sound’.
 Working